oblinger/HookAnchorApp/ROCKS/2022-03 Learning/Learning.md

 - [ ] MLR - Complete Coursera Deep Learning Course
 - [ ] VCR - Find online articles about being a VC

+BOOKS TO CONSIDER
+- The Pragmantic Engineer -
+- The making of a manager - Julie Zhou
+- High output MGT
+- Managing Humans by Michael Lopp
+- The manager's path
+- An elegarn pizzle by will larson (check his blog)
+- Cracking the Coding interview